Understanding Whole Body Donation

 An organ donor can be a whole body donor in some cases.

-THE FACTS: Organ donation and whole body donation are two completely unique and separate programs.
-But they are equally important in saving lives by an immediate organ transplant (heart, lung, kidney) or through disease research for therapies or medicines that save or extend lives.
+THE FACTS Organ donation and whole body donation are unique and separate programs.
+However, they are equally important in saving lives by an immediate organ transplant (heart, lung, kidney) or through disease research for therapies or medicines that save or extend lives.
 The primary difference is that whole body donation organizations are non-transplant tissue banks.
 This means that they do not take live organs from a donor and transplant them into another living person.
-In fact, most whole body donation programs will work with the organ donation organization to ensure that your wishes are followed as long as the anatomical specimens are viable for research or medical education.
+Most whole body donation programs will work with the organ donation organization to ensure that your wishes are followed as long as the anatomical specimens are viable for research or medical education.

 Pre-registration is always best but not required.

 THE FACTS: Body donations are accepted after death, even when the individual was not registered at the time of passing.
 Most organizations would complete a qualification questionnaire over the phone to determine acceptance.
-A registration packet would also need to be completed by the legal authorizing agent.
+The legal authorizing agent would also need to complete a registration packet.

 THE FACTS: Once registered, Research For Life will accept a donor even if health conditions should change.
-Please note the limitations, there are factors that can void the acceptance of a donor.
-These include the failure to notify Research For Life in a timely manner of the death or the body was not cared for (refrigerated) properly after death.
-Another is that the death occurred outside the service area of our contracted transport providers or in a state that we do not provide coverage.
-Acceptance can also be denied if the authorizing agent or responsibly party refuses to provide the necessary information for the death certificate or permits in a timely manner as required by law and Research For Life.
-Furthermore, Research For Life will void the guarantee if weather prohibits the transporters ability to safely navigate roads in their discretion.
+Please note the limitations; some factors can void the acceptance of a donor.
+These include the failure to notify Research For Life promptly of the death or the body was not cared for (refrigerated) properly after death.
+Another is that the death occurred outside the service area of our contracted transport providers or in a state where we do not provide coverage.
+Acceptance can also be denied if the authorizing agent or responsible party refuses to provide the necessary information for the death certificate or permits in a timely manner as required by law and Research For Life.
+Furthermore, Research For Life will void the guarantee if weather prohibits the transporter’s ability to safely navigate roads at their discretion.
 Research For Life reserves the right to change, modify, cancel, or otherwise suspend the Research For Life donor program at any time, without warning, in its sole discretion.

-Medical researchers and educators have a need for donors that have certain diseases and conditions.
+Medical researchers and educators need donors who have certain diseases and conditions.

-THE FACTS: Illnesses and age does not prevent acceptance for whole body donation.
-Donors who have or have had diseases like cancer or dementia and are not accepted for transplant donation are likely going to be accepted for whole body donation.
+THE FACTS: Illnesses and age do not prevent whole body donation acceptance.
+Donors who have or have had diseases like cancer or dementia and are not accepted for transplant donation will likely be accepted for whole body donation.
 There isn’t an upper age limit restriction for whole body donation either.

-It’s a fact most people can be a whole body donor.
+It’s a fact most people can be whole body donors.

-THE FACTS: There are many whole body donation programs that offer services at no cost to the donor or the donor’s family.
+THE FACTS: Many whole body donation programs offer services at no cost to the donor or the donor’s family.
 The organization that receives your gift generally covers the transportation and cremation costs related to the donation process.

 Can my family still have a memorial service without the body being present?